Kaaserne/cpp-lazy/README.md

 ```

 ## Ownership
 `lz` iterables will hold a reference to the input iterable if the input iterable is *not* inherited from `lz::lazy_view`.
 This means that the `lz` iterables will hold a reference to (but not excluded to) containers such as `std::vector`, `std::array` and `std::string`, as they do not inherit from `lz::lazy_view`.
 This is done by the class `lz::maybe_owned`.
-This can be altered using `lz::owned` or `lz::as_copied`.
+This can be altered using `lz::copied` or `lz::as_copied`.
 This will copy the input iterable instead of holding a reference to it.
 This is useful for cheap to copy iterables that are not inherited from `lz::lazy_view` (for example `boost::iterator_range`).

 ```cpp
 #include <Lz/lz.hpp>